 2012 Living Blues Awards - winner in the Readers' Poll for Most Outstanding Blues Singer

-2011 - recognized in the 59th DownBeat Critics Poll in the Beyond Album category
+2011 DownBeat Critics Poll - ranked among the best in the Beyond Album category

-2011 - honored by fans in the DownBeat magazine Readers Poll in the top 5 Best Beyond Albums for You Are Not Alone
+2011 DownBeat magazine Readers Poll - ranked among Best Beyond Albums for You Are Not Alone

 2011 Living Blues Awards - winner in the Critics' Poll Blues Artist of the Year Award (Female) and winner of the Most Outstanding Blues Singer Award

-2011 Mavis Staples Receives Honorary Doctor of Music Degree From Berklee College of Music
+2011 - Honorary Doctor of Music Degree From Berklee College of Music

 2005 GRAMMY Nominations: collaboration with Dr. John on "Lay My Burden Down" (Best Gospel Performance) from Dr. John's N'awlinz Dis Dat Or D'udda (Best Contemporary Blues Album) and was featured performing "Hard Times Come Again No More" on the album Beautiful Dreamer - The Songs of Stephen Foster (Best Traditional Folk Album)